xoolive/traffic/docs/scenarios/covid19.rst

 - Eurocontrol PRU analysis on their `website <https://ansperformance.eu/covid/>`_, with downloadable data
 - beautiful maps by the `Washington Post <https://www.washingtonpost.com/graphics/2020/business/coronavirus-airline-industry-collapse/>`_
 - FlightRadar24 view on their `blog <https://www.flightradar24.com/blog/tracking-marchs-historic-drop-in-air-traffic/>`_
+- the quarterly `Monetary Policy Report <https://www.bankofengland.co.uk/report/2020/monetary-policy-report-financial-stability-report-may-2020>`_ by the Bank of England uses OpenSky data as well, but the one obtained through the `live API </opensky_rest.html>`_
+- experiment of data visualisations by `Craig Taylor <https://twitter.com/CraigTaylorViz/status/1258083226549194753>`_

 With the same dataset, we found: